Sessa Aurunca: History

 The ancient chief town of the Aurunci, Suessa is sometimes identified with a site at over 600 m above the level of the sea, on the narrow south-western edge of the extinct crater of Roccamonfina.
 Here some remains of Cyclopean masonry exist; but the area enclosed, about 100 by 50 m, is too small for anything but a detached fort.
 This site dates more probably from a time before the wars between the Aurunci and the Romans.

-In 337 BC the town was abandoned under the pressure of the Sidicini, in favour of the site of the modern Sessa.
-The new town kept the old name until 313, when a Latin colony under the name Suessa Aurunca was founded here.
-It was among the towns that had the right of coinage, and it manufactured carts, baskets and others.
+The area was originally inhabited by the Aurunci, an Italic people.
+In 337 BC, due to pressure from the neighboring Sidicini, their oldest city was abandoned in favor of the current site of Sessa.
+A few years later, between 340 BC and 315 BC, the Romans definitively defeated the Aurunci under the leadership of the Consuls Lucius Papirius Cursor (who was also twice Dictator) and Quintus Publilius Philo (also Dictator and Censor).

+This led to the founding of the Latin colony of Suessa Aurunca in 313 BC on the current site.
+This colony marked the full integration of Sessa into the Roman State, effectively becoming "Rome itself.".
 Cicero speaks of it as a place of some importance.
 The triumviri settled some of their veterans here, whence it appears as Colonia Julia Felix Classica Suessa.
 From inscriptions it appears that Matidia the younger, sister-in-law of Hadrian, had property in the district.
 It was not on a highroad, but on a branch between the Via Appia at Minturnae and the Via Latina crater mentioned.

-Suessa saw its maximum urban expansion in the early Roman imperial age: the town extended over an area almost twice the current and counted several large buildings.

 After the fall of the Western Roman Empire, Sessa lost much of its population, and was located on the boundaries between the Duchy of Benevento (later Principality of Capua) and the Duchy of Gaeta.
 Starting from the 14th century it became a fiefdom (as a semi-independent duchy) of the Marzano family, part of the Kingdom of Naples.
 In 1466 it returned under direct control of the Neapolitan crown.